tempus-app/tempus/docs/backend/database/migrations.md

 # Migrations

-In order to properly version our database, support for migrations has been added, this allows you to track the changes to the database, and revert if need be.
+In order to properly version our database, support for migrations has been added.
+This allows you to track the changes to the database, and revert if need be.
 Migrations has been supported through TypeORM, the ORM used for development in NestJs.

 ## Steps to Running Migrations